You are here: Urology Textbook > Surgery (procedures) > Cystectomy

 Urethrectomy with heterotopic urinary diversion:

 Further urethral dissection is done with traction on the urethra, which is dissected up to the meatus.
 The circumference of the meatus is incised for complete mobilization of the urethra.
-The clamped catheter is pulled into the pelvis and serves as a mobilization aid with preserved blockage.
+The clamped catheter is pulled into the pelvis and serves as a mobilization aid with preserved balloon inflation.
 The perineum (urethral orifice) is closed after the specimen is removed.

 Preservation of the urethra for orthotopic urinary diversion: